 return string.
 Increase or decrease the number of potential responses by changing the values held by the

-A good way to tweak this project and get to grips with the code is to change the
+A good way to tweak this project and better understand the code is to change the

 return string from magic 8 ball answers to fortune cookie responses 🥠 (no question needed in this case).